 Separation Methods

-From a side conveyor belt, the crushed concrete enters a screening plant, which will process rubble of certain dimensions.
-If any pieces are too large to be handled, these are transferred to another conveyor.
-This takes the pieces back to the crusher, for the process to be repeated.
+From a side conveyor belt, the crushed concrete enters a screening plant, which processes rubble of certain dimensions.
+If any pieces are too large to be handled, they are transferred to another conveyor, which takes them back to the crusher for the process to be repeated.

 Further Refinement

-Smaller concrete pieces are used in certain construction materials.
-One is sub base gravel which is the bottom most layer of material used in road building.
-This is an excellent way of recycling concrete, as this level of processing can be done on site.
-Many highways projects use this to upgrade existing roads.
+Certain construction materials use smaller concrete pieces.
+One is subbase gravel, which is the bottom layer of material used in road building.
+This is an excellent way of recycling concrete, as this level of processing can be done on-site.
+Many highway projects use this to upgrade existing roads.

 Concrete rubble crushed to a small enough degree is further separated into its constituent parts by methods such as water flotation.
 By introducing water, lighter materials float to the surface.
 They are then skimmed off, leaving the heavier materials within the water.
 This residue is then dried, producing more usable aggregate material.